Sergendel/FitBeat/README.md

 ### 📌 Continuous Integration (CI)

 FitBeat utilizes **GitHub Actions** to automatically run unit tests upon each push or pull request.
-This ensures continuous code quality and early detection of issues.
+To ensure robust, fast, and isolated tests, the following practices are used:

+- **In-Memory Databases for Testing:**
+  CI tests (`GITHUB_ACTIONS=true`) use ChromaDB’s in-memory storage to maximize test isolation and speed.

+- **Production Environment:**
+  Persistent storage is used, clearly separated from testing configurations.

 - View CI workflowsunder your repository's **Actions** tab.